Put Dragonframe at the heart of your next stop motion film.

 Once you’ve programmed a move, you’ll want to test it out.
 Run a move test within the Arc workspace and see how it looks.
 The move test captures video assist frames only, in order to speed up the test process.
 On a long move, you can reshoot just the section you’re working on.
 You’ll have the move perfected in record time.

-You can use a wide range of hardware, from the do-it-yourself Arduino-based DFMoco sketch to the Volo motion control crane.
+You can use a wide range of hardware, from the do-it-yourself Arduino-based DFMoco sketch to off-the-shelf kits from the eMotimo or Slidekamera.
 See compatible hardware in our FAQ for more information.

 Enter the jogpad mode to get large text and a simple keypad interface so that you can step away from the computer and get near your rig and set.

-When used with the DMC-16 or DMC+ and a motion control crane, such as the Volo, Dragonframe can provide virtual cartesian axes.
+When used with the DMC-32, DMC-16 or DMC+ and a motion control crane, Dragonframe can provide virtual cartesian axes.

 Transfer camera moves between Dragonframe and Maya, Kuper, or other 3D software.